timwingfield/timwingfield.github.com/_posts/2011-11-01-kanban-on-the-factory-floor.md

 need a supply of welding materials, nuts, and bolts.

 The steel begins its journey north through the building by first being cut and shaped.
 It makes a stop at a plasma cutter, then some of it will move into a huge hydraulic press to be bent into the correct shape.
-From there it moves into the welding booth where two robotic welders make the standard welds.
+From there it moves into the welding booth where robotic welders make the standard welds.
 Any custom welding will be done by hand at the next station.
 Following welding, the product is essentially put together and the finishing touches start by going through a cleaning process then into the paint booth.
 Once it is painted the only thing left to do is get it loaded on a truck to get shipped to the customer.

 That is a pretty abbreviated version of the process.
 But from a Kanban standpoint once the table under the welding robots is available, a sheet of steel slides in there.
 Same